-We compared the proposed NNCGP with NNGP in the single level highest-fidelity in a simulation study and a real data application of intersatellite calibration.
-We observed that NNCGP was able to improve the accuracy of the prediction for the HIRS brightness temperatures from the NOAA-15 polar-orbiting satellite by incorporating information from an older version of the same HIRS sensor onboard the polar orbiting satellite NOAA-14.
-The proposed methodology can be used for a variety of large multi-fidelity level data-sets in remote sensing with overlapping similar design patterns.
-Moreover, the proposed methodology can be used in a wide range of applications in physical science and engineering when multiple computer models with large simulation runs are available.
+We compared the proposed NNCGP with NNGP in the single level of highest-fidelity with a simulation study and a real data application of intersatellite calibration.
+We observed that the NNCGP was able to improve the prediction accuracy of HIRS brightness temperatures from the NOAA-15 polar-orbiting satellite by incorporating information from an older version of the same HIRS sensor onboard the polar-orbiting satellite NOAA-14.
+Beyond HIRS, the proposed methodology can be used for a variety of large multi-fidelity level remotely sensed data sets with overlapping observations from sensors of similar design.
+Furthermore, we propose that the proposed methodology can be used in a wide range of applications in physical science and engineering when multiple computer models with large simulation runs are available.

-Several extensions of the proposed NNCGP can be pursued in future work.
-A possible extension is to speed up our inferential method with a reference or conjugate NNCGP based on ideas given in \citep{finley2019efficient}.
-Another possible extension of the proposed model would be to the multivariate settings by using ideas from the parallel partial autoregressive co-kriging \citep{ma2019multifidelity}.
-Moreover, the proposed model can be extended to spatial-temporal settings with discretized time steps, as both autoregressive structure and the NNGP approach are capable of incorporating temporal dependence.
+Several extensions of the proposed NNCGP method can be pursued in future work.
+Based on the resulting conditional posterior distributions, the Bayesian inference can be derived in parallel for each fidelity level similarly to how is done for the NNGP \citep{datta2016hierarchical}.
+In this case, if parallel computing is available, the computational complexity of the approach can be reduced up to $\mathcal{O}(\tilde{n}_{1}m^{3})$.
+Another possible extension is to accelerate our inferential method with a reference or conjugate NNCGP based on ideas given in \citet{finley2019efficient}.
+The proposed model may also be extended in the multivariate setting by using parallel partial autoregressive co-kriging \citep{ma2019multifidelity}.
+Finally, the proposed NNCGP model can be extended to spatial-temporal settings with discretized time steps, as both autoregressive structures and the NNGP approach are capable of incorporating temporal dependence.